rutum/rutum.github.io/_posts/2019-06-19-braving-the-wilderness.md

 - Q: "Conflict transformation" instead of "conflict resolution".
 Why?
 - A: The latter dissipates the tension to go back to previous states of affairs, the former transforms the conflict to a higher level of understanding and creating something new from the situation.

-- Q: Preparing arguments when other people are talking.
+- Q: I am preparing arguments in my head when other people are talking.
+But I don't like it when others do it to me.
 What is the alternative?
 - A: One of the more courageous things to do is to say - "tell me more".
 Just when you want to end the conversation, turn away etc - use it as an opportunity to fully understand the other persons perspective even better.
 Listen to them - really listen.
 We have to listen the same way we want to be understood.

 > We have to listen the same way we want to be understood.